Amospk2/Amospk2/README.md

 - ⚡ I wanna find a new ways to solve problems and get new challenges on this.

-- 🤝 We can growing up together even though see the world on different ways
+- 🤝 We can growing up together even though see the world on different ways.

 ## Front-end development Languages